-Figure 43: UCCNC main screen summary
+Figure 30: UCCNC main screen summary

-- Figure 43 shows the main screen once you open the UCCNC controller. - NOTE top left hand side.
-You should NOT see the text "Running in Demo mode" is should just say UCCNC software after the icon. - NOTE In the profile summary box (next to red reset button) you should see the text "AXIOM_CNC_HF" showing you have loaded the correct profile. - Hit the rest button (it should be flashing yellow and red and is shown in Figure 44).
+- Figure 30 shows the main screen once you open the UCCNC controller. - NOTE top left hand side.
+You should NOT see the text "Running in Demo mode" is should just say UCCNC software after the icon. - NOTE In the profile summary box (next to red reset button) you should see the text "i2R CNC HF" showing you have loaded the correct profile. - Hit the reset button (it should be flashing yellow and red and is shown in Figure 31).
 Once clicked it should remain solid red in colour.
-You should now be able to control the machine with your UCCNC software

-NOTE - Whenever you are not directly interacting / controlling the machine you must click the reset button, so the button flashes red and yellow.
+You should now be able to control the machine with your UCCNC software must click the reset button, so the button flashes red and yellow.
 This is a safety procedure to make sure you don't accidentally turn on the spindle system.